Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 Firefighter fitness does not require complex equipment or elaborate facilities.
 It requires intentional training grounded in sound movement patterns, appropriate workload, and energy system demands that reflect the realities of the job.

-The Firefighter Tactical Fitness Series is a collaboration between Firefighter Peak Performance and CRACKYL Magazine, highlighting practical, field-tested training tools that support firefighter readiness through deliberate physical preparation.
+The Firefighter Tactical Fitness Series is a collaboration between Firefighter Peak Performance and CRACKYL Magazine, highlighting practical, field-tested training protocols and simple tools that support firefighter readiness.

 At its core, this series is about helping firefighters train with purpose.
-Not just to work hard, but to train in a way that directly translates to the fireground.
+Not just to work hard, but to train in a way that carries over to the fireground.

 TOOLS: SANDBAGS AND KETTLEBELLS